scottyschup/ruby-curriculum/the-web/http.md

-The blue part consists of the *headers*; the headers are not part of the content proper, but they contain valuable information for the requestor.
+The blue part consists of the *headers*; the headers are not part of the content proper, but they contain valuable information for the requester.
 The most important one is the *status code* which tells the client whether the request was successful.
 The status code is in the first line of the headers: "HTTP/1.1 200 OK".
 200 is the "OK" status code; everything worked fine.
 Other common status codes are for a